OpenRCT2: Development

 Development of the game was started on April 2, 2014, by Ted "IntelOrca" John, and was continued by 250 other contributors.

 In 2019, the game was brought to custom firmware Nintendo Switch systems by modder rsn8887 as a homebrew game, including touchscreen support.

 A major update in 2022 allowed the game to use RollerCoaster Tycoon Classic (an official port of the original games) as a base install path.

+In May 2023, Allister Brimble, the theme composer for the first two RollerCoaster Tycoon games, composed a new theme song for OpenRCT2.
+Commissioned by the YouTuber Deurklink, the song was paid for by his Patreon subscribers, in what he said was a community-funded effort.
+The theme was added to a game in a September 2023 update, which also added new backgrounds selected through a contest to the main menu.
+The same update also allowed for camera and UI frame rates to be unlocked from the previous 40 Hz limit.

 Reception

 PC Gamer praised the increased scope for creativity with the new toolset, adding: "you can build the park of your dreams with coasters that no sane person who values their intestines would think about riding.
 It’s a great way to return to such a wonderful classic PC game."
 Vice noted that OpenRCT2 "allows players much greater freedom in what they are able to build."
-Kotaku Australia pointed out that OpenRCT2 allows RollerCoaster Tycoon 2 to run on modern systems "just fine", and features multiplayer support, weakening the incentive to purchase the later released RollerCoaster Tycoon Classic.
+Kotaku pointed out that OpenRCT2 allows RollerCoaster Tycoon 2 to run on modern systems "just fine", and features multiplayer support, weakening the incentive to purchase the later released RollerCoaster Tycoon Classic.

 In 2020, Nerdist suggested OpenRCT2 among other stress-relieving games to play during the COVID-19 pandemic.